-In total, the investigations comprised the drilling of one cored bore and 50 non-cored boreholes, Sonar, Laser and CCTV inspection of voids and survey of test locations.
+The investigation comprised the drilling of one cored bore and 34 non-cored boreholes, Sonar and CCTV inspection of voids and survey of test locations.
 The details of the field work are presented in this report, together with comments and recommendations on the issues listed above.
-The investigation was tailored to the middle part of the site where shallow workings were identified.
-At this stage, assessment of the deeper workings on the eastern parts of the site was limited to desktop assessment.
+The investigation was tailored to the western part of the site where shallow workings were identified.
+At this stage assessment of the deeper workings on the eastern parts of the site was limited to desktop assessment.